 The logger contains a 3V CR2032 battery (HRB-TEMP).
-Expected battery life varies based on the ambient temperature where the logger is deployed, the logging or sampling interval, frequency of offloading to the computer, number of channels that are active, if burst or statistics logging modes are active, and battery performance.
+Expected battery life varies based on the ambient temperature where the logger is deployed, the logging or sampling interval, frequency of offloading to the computer, if burst or statistics logging modes are active, and battery performance.
 A new battery typically lasts 1 year with logging intervals greater than 1 minute.
 Deployments in extremely cold or hot temperatures, a logging interval faster than 1 minute, or a sampling interval faster than 15 seconds can impact battery life.
 Estimates are not guaranteed due to uncertainties in initial battery conditions and operating environment.